-The American Urologic Association has established new guidelines for PSA tests to help health care providers and patients determine the best screening schedule.
+The American Urological Association has established guidelines for PSA tests to help health care providers and patients determine the best screening schedule.
 These guidelines are for men of average risk, and the goal is to reduce mortality associated with prostate cancer.
 The guidelines are:

 - Under age 40: Recommend against any PSA test because PSA levels can be elevated for other common reasons and leads to false positive test results.

 - Ages 40–54: No routine screening in men with average risk.
 However, men at higher risk may benefit from a PSA test.
 This could include African American men and those with a strong family history of prostate cancer.

 - Ages 55–69: The greatest benefit of screening appears to be in this age group.
 To reduce any potential harms of screening, a test interval of every two years or more may be preferred over annual testing.
 The decision to undergo PSA tests involves weighing the benefits against the potential harms associated with screening and treatment.

 Talk with your health care provider about the benefits, risks and limitations of a PSA test to determine the best screening option for you and your situation.